shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 If either application does not show up in Desktop or the expected version does not launch, you may need to manually configure the launch in {% include product %} via the Software entity.

-{% include figure src="./images/tutorial/image_4.png" caption="The default Software entities defined in Shotgun" %}
+{% include figure src="./images/tutorial/image_4.png" caption="The default Software entities defined in ShotGrid" %}

 The Software entity is used to drive which DCC packages to use on your production.
 By default, the integrations will search for these packages in standard installation locations and make them launchable via Desktop.
 If you have more than one version installed or you have them installed in a non-standard location, it is possible you need to update the corresponding Software entity entry in {% include product %} to curate the launch experience for your artists.